red-hat-storage/ocs-ci/docs/stable_branch.md

 The initial proposal, discussion, and implementation details can be found in a [shared google doc](https://docs.google.com/document/d/15rqGVDEWFTFsg6FOOBeWUYYrwBa9wi0rZtdfOYi_-zg/edit).
+Note this document is only available to Red Hat internal accounts.

 ## Definition of Stable
 Before we can start accepting code to our stable branch, we need to determine what "stable"